stuln/tiscamera-capture-image/README.md

 Generated list then can be used on a machine with internet connection to download these packages in the following way:

 ```
-wget --input-file packages.list -P tis-dependencies
+wget --input-file packages.list -P tis-depend-urls
 ```

-This will download all needed .deb packages in the directory "tis-dependencies".
+This will download all needed .deb packages in the directory "tis-depend-urls".
 After that just move it to target machine and install packages.

 ```
 # Assuming that all packages are in the same directory